In recent years, when talking to people about food and eating, it’s become increasingly common to hear: “I’m addicted to sugar.”

 On the other hand, exploring these words and what they mean can help us better understand something that’s off—something that needs healing.

-That’s why we offer you our definition…then ask you to take another look.
+That’s why I offer you this definition…then ask you to take another look.

 These are big questions, and there’s no pressure to figure it all out, pick a label, or know what to do.

-When we work with Alchemist Eating clients, exploring them is a ongoing process involving mindful investigation of physiological, mental-emotional and behavioral patterns.
+When I work with Alchemist Eating clients, exploring them is a ongoing process involving mindful investigation of physiological, mental-emotional and behavioral patterns.